mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/groundwork/the-data-transfer-object.md

 On the blog [The Domain Driven Design we find a set of useful tips](https://thedomaindrivendesign.io/anemic-model/):

-> * Use private setters.
+> - Use private setters.
 If your properties are defined by the Client directly you will lose the chance to use Domain Events and you will have to validate your Entities by external methods.
-> * Always validate the status of your entities, your Entities must self validate.
+> - Always validate the status of your entities, your Entities must self validate.
-> * Avoid constructors without parameters.
+> - Avoid constructors without parameters.
 Certainly your objects will need some initialization data to maintain a valid state.
-> * Think long before you create a Domain Services, they are used as real Silver Bullets by the developers, but end up being the biggest causes of the _Anemic Model_.
+> - Think long before you create a Domain Services, they are used as real Silver Bullets by the developers, but end up being the biggest causes of the _Anemic Model_.
-> * Be careful with ORM, they are responsible for creating Domain Objects automatically, producing real containers of public setters and public getters, which leads to an _Anemic Model_.
+> - Be careful with ORM, they are responsible for creating Domain Objects automatically, producing real containers of public setters and public getters, which leads to an _Anemic Model_.

-Let's not steal the thunder from the later sections on entities, but maybe you are seeing a pattern here: Really do avoid objects that are mutable and that separate data from behavior, at least internally and logically within your own system or service.
+Let's not steal the thunder from the later sections on Entities, but maybe you are seeing a pattern here: Really do avoid objects that are mutable and that separate data from behavior, at least internally and logically within your own system or service.

-Prefer passing instances of classes of entities or value objects rather than DTOs.
+Prefer passing instances of classes of Entities or Value Objects rather than DTOs.
 DTOs do make it easier to do "dumb objects" and are much more portable (the portability is the reason we want them in the first place), especially if you are integrating, say with APIs, but then you lose the behavior.
 What is the driving need: The data or the behavior?
 Choose wisely.

 ### In closing